YuraLitvinov/patchdog/README.md

 	- Github token

-	- API key for Gemini
+	- API key for Gemini, GPT

 	- [Configuration file](config.yaml) where your personal settings are stored.
 You may manipulate the prompt as well to get more verbose or compact comments.
 Config has to be located inside your root directory.
 ```yaml